 - The completed application form.
-Signed or stamped by the Licensed Operator you are going to work for. - The complete DVLA (V5) Vehicle Registration document (Log Book) - A valid, original insurance document. - Your full, current driving licence issued by the DVLA.
+Signed or stamped by the Licensed Operator you are going to work for.
+From 25 April 2022 the Licensing Authority will only accept applications for a 1 year vehicle licence. - The complete DVLA (V5) Vehicle Registration document (Log Book) - A valid, original insurance document.

-- The current licence fee (A current fee schedule is available from the Licensing Office). - Your meter calibration certificate (Hackney Carriages only). - If your vehicle has been converted to run on Liquefied Petroleum Gas (LPG) you must also produce a safety certificate issued within the last twelve months from a UKLPG approved installer. - If your vehicle is fitted with a tail-lift you must also produce a LOLER safety inspection certificate issued within the last six months.
+- Your full, current driving licence issued by the DVLA. - The current licence fee (A current fee schedule is available from the Licensing Office and available on our website). - Your meter calibration certificate (Hackney Carriages only). - If your vehicle has been converted to run on Liquefied Petroleum Gas (LPG) you must also produce a safety certificate issued within the last twelve months from a UKLPG approved installer. - If your vehicle is fitted with a tail-lift you must also produce a LOLER safety inspection certificate issued within the last six months. - Basic DBS Certificate that is less than one month old (see notes below) to be submitted with applications, if a company, to be submitted for all Directors/partners.